kineticstoolkit/kineticstoolkit_doc/src/geometry_transform_rotating_vectors.md

 # Rotating vectors

-For this second example, let's apply this same transform to a vector of 10 units toward de x axis (10, 0, 0).
+For this second example, let's apply this same transform to a vector of 10 units toward de x axis (10, 0, 0) as shown in {numref}`fig_geometry_moving_vectors`.

 ```{figure-md} fig_geometry_moving_vectors
 :width: 4in